-The Week Junior is the must-have magazine to give your child a head start at school… and in life
+The Week Junior is the must-have magazine to give your child a head start in life.

 Cultural Capital